MRI Data Protection Policy

 - Ensuring compliance with legal obligations (such as record keeping obligations), Business Partner compliance screening obligations (to prevent white-collar or money laundering crimes), and MRI policies or industry standards;

-- Solving disputes, enforce our contractual agreements and to establish, exercise or defend legal claims.
+- To solve disputes, enforce our contractual agreements and to establish, exercise or defend legal claims.

 Categories of personal data